 Term Description Action An OCCI base type.
 Represent an invocable operation on a Entity sub-type instance or collection thereof.
-Category A type in the OCCI model.
+Attribute A type in the OCCI Core Model.
+Describes the name and properties of attributes found in Entity types.
+Category A type in the OCCI Core Model and the basis of the OCCI type identification 0) mechanism.
 The parent type of Kind.
 Client An OCCI client.
 Collection A set of Entity sub-type instances all associated to a particular Kind or Mixin instance.
 Entity An OCCI base type.
 The parent type of Resource and Link.
-Kind A type in the OCCI model.
+Kind A type in the OCCI Core Model.
 A core component of the OCCI classification system.
 Link An OCCI base type.
 A Link instance associate one Resource instance with another. mixin An instance of the Mixin type associated with a resource instance .
 The "mixin" concept as used by OCCI only applies to instances, never to Entity types.
-Mixin A type in the OCCI model.
+Mixin A type in the OCCI Core Model.
 A core component of the OCCI classification system.
-OCCI Open Cloud Computing Interface OCCI base type One of Entity, Resource, Link or Action.
-OGF Open Grid Forum Resource An OCCI base type.
+OCCI Open Cloud Computing Interface.
+OCCI base type One of Entity, Resource, Link or Action.
+OCCI Action see Action.
+439 OCCI Attribute A client discoverable attribute identified by an instance of the Attribute type.
+Examples are occi.core.title and occi.core.summary.
+OCCI Category see Category.
+OCCI Entity see Entity.
+OCCI Kind see Kind.
+OCCI Link see Link.
+OCCI Mixin see Mixin.
+OGF Open Grid Forum.
+Resource An OCCI base type.
 The parent type for all domain-specific resource types. resource instance An instance of a sub-type of Entity.
-The OCCI model defines two sub-types of Entity, the Resource type and the Link type.
+The OCCI Core Model defines two sub-types of Entity, the Resource type and the Link type.
 However, the term resource instance is defined to include any instance of a sub-type of Resource or Link as well.
 Tag A Mixin instance with no attributes or actions defined.
-Template A Mixin instance which if associated at resource instantiation time pre-populate certain attributes. type One of the types defined by the OCCI model.
-The OCCI model types are Category, ty p 0 Kind, Mixin, Action, Entity, Resource and Link. concrete type/sub-type A concrete type/sub-type is a type that can be instantiated.
-URI Uniform Resource Identifier URL Uniform Resource Locator URN Uniform Resource Name - 1
+Template A Mixin instance which if associated at resource instantiation time pre-populate certain attributes. type One of the types defined by the OCCI Core Model.
+The Core Model types are • Category, Attribute, Kind, Mixin, Action, Entity, Resource and Link. concrete type/sub-type A concrete type/sub-type is a type that can be instantiated.
+URI Uniform Resource Identifier.
+URL Uniform Resource Locator.
+URN Uniform Resource Name.
+440